 How Electric Vehicles Work

-If the EV meaning isn’t hard to grasp—the idea of a car powered by electricity rather than gasoline—the engineering behind it is more complex.
+Even if the EV definition is easy enough to grasp—the idea of a car powered by electricity rather than petrol—the engineering behind it is more complex.
 An EV carries a high-capacity battery—usually lithium-ion—mounted under the floor or in the chassis.
-That battery sends electricity to one or more motors, which turn the wheels.
-You don’t shift gears, and there’s no transmission in the traditional sense.
-The result feels surprisingly natural.
-Everything responds without fuss.

-There’s another benefit that most people don’t talk about enough: maintenance.
-Less needs attention without oil changes, timing belts, spark plugs, or complex cooling systems.
+There’s another benefit that most people don’t talk about enough with EVs: maintenance.
+Maintenance savings can reach €1,000-€2,000 per year compared to ICE vehicles, per European Commission data.
+There is less that needs attention as you can do without oil changes, timing belts, spark plugs, or complex cooling systems.
 Some EV owners joke that their biggest regular cost is windshield washer fluid.
-That’s only half a joke.
+And that’s only partly a joke.

 Types of Electric Vehicles